-A wall switch just inside the door may also control lights in the forward section.
+A wall switch just inside the door control ceiling, step, and patio lights.

-Information on the optional high volume roof vent may be found in the appliance section of this book,
+Information on the optional high volume roof vent may be found in the appliance section of this book.

 Storage

 The kitchen cabinet should have the heaviest items on the bottom and lighter items overhead.
 After loading you should have the skillets and can goods on the floor or bottom shelf, and the cereals and crackers in the overhead rooflocker.
 Use the unbreakable type plates and saucers, and consider storing your dishtowels around them.
 Better yet, use paper plates.
 Who wants to wash dishes when on a trip or vacation?